-Dave Deiters and his wife Susie have lived at 2 Clarendon Ave. for nearly 3 decades, where they raised and launched their two children, Maggy and David.
+Dave Deiters and his wife Susie have lived in Avondale Estates for nearly three decades where they raised their two children Maggy and David.

 Dave was a management and business strategy consultant for 35 years.
 He retired from global consultancy North Highland as president in 2015 and is now the Executive Director of the Jones MBA Career Center at Georgia Tech’s Scheller College of Business.
-Here Dave has his dream job: helping Georgia Tech’s MBA graduates find THEIR dream jobs.
-Dave graduated from Georgia Tech, where he played on the golf team, and met his bride-to-be, Susie, an Agnes Scott College alumna.
+Dave has his dream job helping Georgia Tech’s MBA graduates find THEIR dream jobs.
+Dave graduated from Georgia Tech where he played on the golf team and met his bride-to-be Susie, an Agnes Scott College alumna.

 Contact Dave at [email protected]

-Jennifer Joyner started five & two company in 2010 after searching for a perfect work/life balance for herself.
+Jennifer Joyner started five & two company in 2010 after searching for a perfect work/life balance.
 After a 12 year career in retail account management, she tapped into the social media communication craze and began working with local businesses looking to grow their online presence.
 Through word of mouth, Jennifer expanded her business and now keeps busy promoting local and national brands.

-Born and raised in New York, Jennifer has made Atlanta her home for 20 years.
-Her husband Mark is the Principal at Druid Hills High School and her daughters Natalie (12) and Kate (9) are students at The Museum School, where she is an active volunteer.
+Born and raised in New York, Jennifer has made Atlanta her home since 1993.
+Her husband Mark is the principal at Druid Hills High School and her daughters Natalie and Kate are students at The Museum School where she is an active volunteer.